 WARNING: Raw corms are not edible and contain calcium oxalate which will cause a burning sensation in the mouth.

 Jack in the Pulpit root is acrid, antiseptic, diaphoretic, expectorant, irritant and stimulant.
-A medicinal poultice of root used for headaches and various skin diseases.
-Ointment used for ringworm, tetterworm and abscesses treatments.
+A poultice of root was historically used for headaches and various skin diseases.
+An ointment was used for ringworm, tetterworm and abscesses treatments.
+Jewelweed is a much safer option for skin problems.

 Jack in the Pulpit History and Folklore